WeeslaX/aWeb-Crawling-Testbed/README.md

 # Chrome GDrive Folder Browser

-Runs a python script that utilises chrome web driver to visit and screenshot all end nodes/folders starting from a user-defined root (website).
+Runs a python script that utilises chrome web driver to visit and screenshot all end nodes/folders starting from a user-defined root  website.

 <br>